 In the artillery group the men are readying for battle with their faces set in determination for the inevitable with their howitzer in tow.
 The leader of the artillery looks as if he was caught giving an order in mid-sentence.
 The horses are charging full steam ahead, necks arched almost prancing while they churn up water and mud as their hooves try to find traction in the land.

 As for the cavalry group their determination has given way to fear and pain.
 The men are huddled together fighting off the cold as their cart takes them to another battle.
 A horse has lost his footing and is falling down.
 Unfortunately it has taken a soldier with him who most uncertainly will be trampled to death.
 The soldier’s face is crying out but no one seems to hear him.
 Savage said that if you didn’t know any better you would think that it’s an “anti-war” memorial.

 The Grant Memorial was highly praised upon its dedication.
 It also was seen as a first step in the revitalization of Union Square, what is now the National Mall.
-The goal, according to the Commission on the Arts (commonly known as the McMillan Plan) at the time was to have more gardens and parks surrounding the memorial.
+The goal (McMillan Plan), according to the Commission on the Arts (commonly known as the McMillan Commission) at the time was to have more gardens and parks surrounding the memorial.
 Instead something called the Lincoln Memorial, built to honor the sixteenth president was dedicated in May 1922, one month after the Grant Memorial dedication.
-Just like that the dwarfing of the Grant Memorial had begun.
+Just like that – the dwarfing of the Grant Memorial had begun.

 As more memorials and a reflecting pool popped up along the National Mall the view of the Grant Memorial became more obscure.
 Others such as Grant historian James Goode and the Washington Post’s Paul Richard have championed the Grant Memorial to raise its recognition, but not too much avail.
 Too add insult to injury the memorial was also getting worked over by the elements.